 As any genuine speakeasy bar should be, the main area is a bar located just opposite the entrance, filled with bottles of original spirits and illuminated with indirect lighting.
 The walls are covered with a black and gold wallpaper from Graham and Brown.
 There is also a movable stage for occasional live concerts.

-Thanks to the carefully selected details, Tailor’s Speakeasy clients can feel like there were traveling in time to the 1920’s in the United States, where they can enjoy their time and use all the facilities that speakeasy bar can provide them.
+Thanks to the carefully selected details, Tailor’s Speakeasy clients can feel like they were travelling in time to the 1920’s in the United States, where they can enjoy their time and use all the facilities that speakeasy bar can provide them.